SUPER PhD projects starting in October 2021

 Opportunities available at Edinburgh Napier University:

 - Quantifying antibiotic resistance and antibiotic resistance selective chemicals in the River Almond catchment area – a baseline for risk assessment and intervention targets.
 PI: Donald Morrison.
-Closing date: 05/03/2021
+Applications now closed.

 - The effects of parasites on food web structure and dynamics: new ways to improve accuracy and ecological realism.
 PI: Sonja Rueckert.
-Applications opening soon.
+Applications now closed.

 - Marine soundscapes and eDNA for assessing biodiversity and functioning of re-establishing European Flat Oyster Reefs.
 PI: Karen Diele.
 Applications now closed.

 - The blue mussel Mytilus edulis as an indicator species for modelling marine connectivity in Scotland.
 PI: Darren Green.
-Closing date:
+Applications now closed.

 - Development of an acoustic classifier for delphinid species off the west coast of Scotland.
 PI: Julie Oswald.
 Applications now closed.